bennidi/mbassador/README.md

 =========

 MBassador is a very light-weight message (event) bus implementation following the publish subscribe pattern.
 It is designed for ease of use and aims to be feature rich and extensible while preserving resource efficiency and performance.
-It uses a specialized data structure to allow high throughput for concurrent access.

-Read this documentation to get an overview of its features.
-You can also check out the <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a>
-which also contains a partial list of the features of the compared implementations.
+The core of MBassador's high performance is a specialized data structure that minimizes lock contention such that performance degradation of concurrent access is minimal.
+The performance win of this design is illustrated in <a href="http://codeblock.engio.net/?p=37" target="_blank">performance comparison</a>.
+The benchmarking code can be found <a href="https://github.com/bennidi/eventbus-performance" target="_blank">here</a>

+Read this documentation to get an overview of MBassadors features.
+There is also some documentation in the Wiki - although admittedly not enough to make a developer happy (work is in progress).
+But usage of publish subscribe pattern at its core is pretty straight forward and the basic use cases are very easy to understand and implement.

 The current version is 1.1.7 and it is available from the Maven Central Repository.
 See the release notes for more details.

+There is also an extension available to support CDI-like transactional message sending in a Spring environment.
+It's beta but stable enough to give it a try.
+See <a href="https://github.com/bennidi/mbassador-spring" target="_blank">here</a>.

 Table of contents:
 + [Features](#features)